Chicken Little (2005 film): Marketing

 The first trailer was released online in early 2004.
 It was also attached to the DVD release of Brother Bear.
 Accompanied with the theatrical release, Disney Consumer Products released a series of plush items, toys, activity sets, keepsakes, and apparel.

 Home media

 Chicken Little was first released on DVD on March 21, 2006, in a single disc edition.
 The DVD contained the film accompanied with deleted scenes, three alternate openings, a 6 part making-of featurette, an interactive game, a karaoke sing along, two music videos, and animation test footage of the female Chicken Little.
 The DVD sold over 2.7 million DVD units during its first week accumulating $48 million in consumer spending.
 Overall, consumer spending on its initial home video release grossed $142.6 million.
 The film was released for the first time on Blu-ray on March 20, 2007, and contained new features not included on the DVD.
 A 3D Blu-ray version was released on November 8, 2011.

-A VHS version was also released, but only as a Disney Movie Club exclusive, presented in a rare fullscreen aspect ratio.
+A VHS version was also released as a Disney Movie Club exclusive, presented in a rare fullscreen aspect ratio.